CARE alumni Dr Farah Azam hopes to one day open up her own hospital in Shahdara, Lahore.

-Those were dark days, full of trepidation, Azam recalls.
-Money was scarce and she would spend nights weeping into her pillow, wondering how her family would survive.
+Money was scarce and she worried how her family would survive.
 “I kept thinking; if I give up now, what would become of my mother and my younger siblings?
 I had to be strong for them.
 I wouldn’t allow my mother to work and told her she could depend on her children.”

-It was then that Azam began teaching at a nearby academy after university.
-From waking up at the crack of dawn, attending her classes and then taking a rickshaw straight to the institution, Azam’s days would end past 9 pm, on a daily basis.
-This was in 2011, and now, standing as the only doctor in her family and her town, Azam says that she’s grateful for what she had to endure.
-Why?
-Because it was a wonderful, albeit difficult teacher.
+Azam began teaching at a nearby academy after university.
+From waking up at the crack of dawn, attending her classes and then taking a rickshaw straight to the institution and she would work late into the evening.
+Now, as the only doctor in her family and her town, Azam says that she’s grateful for what she had to endure.
 “I was never emotionally strong; I’d get sensitive and upset on the smallest of things.
 I’m not like that anymore; I feel I can take on any challenge now.”

-“It’s two different extremes; there’s so much tragedy, yet so much beauty,” Azam says, “As doctors, we have to learn how to handle every kind of case, how to counsel grieving families and most of all, how to control our own emotions.
-People have this notion that ‘doctors bohat zaalim hain,’ but we can’t let our feelings get the better of us, if we did, how would we be able to do our jobs?”
+“It’s two different extremes; there’s so much tragedy, yet so much beauty,” Azam says, “As doctors, we have to learn how to handle every kind of case, how to counsel grieving families and most of all, how to control our own emotions.”

-Hoping to open up her own clinic (or hospital) in Shahdara, where the medical facilities are grossly lacking, reveals Azam, the road ahead couldn’t be more promising for the young doctor.
+Hoping to open up her own clinic in Shahdara, where the medical facilities are grossly lacking, the road ahead couldn’t be more promising for the young doctor.